 Is My Exhaust Manifold Leaking?

 An exhaust manifold leak can allow toxic engine exhaust into the cabin of your vehicle and also reduce your vehicle’s efficiency.
-The exhaust is carbon monoxide gas and is odorless and colorless, and extremely dangerous to you and your passengers.
-A leaking manifold is also dangerous for your engine, it can cause a burned exhaust valve, which will lead to other problems.
-You can hear a leaking exhaust manifold really well.
-The sound will come from the engine area and not from under the car.
-Do not mistake a leaking exhaust manifold from a leaking exhaust muffler.
-Make these checks to ensure your exhaust is being properly delivered out the exhaust pipe at the rear of your vehicle.
+Exhaust is composted of carbon monoxide gas and is odorless and colorless, and extremely dangerous to you and your passengers.
+A leaking manifold is also dangerous for your engine over a longer period of time, as it can cause a burned exhaust valve, leading to a loss of engine compression and power.